Braids, conformal module and entropy: Thurston's classification of mapping classes.

-Bers \cite{Be1} gave a proof of Thurston's Theorem from the point of view of Teichm\"{u}ler theory and obtained a description of reducible mappings.
-The proof of our Theorem 1 makes explicit use of the technique developed by Bers.
-We will outline now the results of Bers' approach to Thurston's theory which we need.

-Consider a surface $S$.
-We do not require that it is closed, and we allow $S$ to be the union of more than one, but at most finitely many, connected components.
+Consider a smooth closed or punctured surface $S$.
+We do not require that it is connected.
+We allow $S$ to be the union of more than one, but at most finitely many, connected components.
 A conformal structure on $S$ is a homeomorphism $w$ of $S$ onto a Riemann surface.
 Let $\varphi$ be a self-homeomorphism of $S$.
 Consider the extremal problem to find the following infimum This extremal problem differs from Teichm\"uller's extremal problem by varying also the conformal structure.
-Notice that it is not required that the conformal structures are quasiconformal.
-If the infimum is realized on a pair $(w_0 , \varphi_0)$, then $w_0 \circ \varphi_0 \circ w_0^{-1}$ is called absolutely extremal and $w_0$ is called a $\varphi_0$-minimal conformal structure .
+Notice that in \eqref{eq2.30} we do not required that the conformal structures are quasiconformal.
+If the infimum is realized on a pair $(w_0 , \varphi_0)$, then $w_0 \circ \varphi_0 \circ w_0^{-1}$ is called absolutely extremal and $w_0$ is called a $\varphi_0$-minimal conformal structure.
+Denote by $\mathfrak{m}_{\varphi}$ the mapping class of $\varphi$ and by $\widehat{\mathfrak{m}_{\varphi}}$ its conjugacy class,